marchaesen/vcxsrv/mesalib/docs/install.rst

      ninja -C builddir/
      sudo ninja -C builddir/ install

-On windows you can also use the visual studio backend
+On Windows you can also use the Visual Studio backend

 ::